Welcome to Student Finance

 We value you, and we hope that you will want to stay here and work with us when your studies are complete.
 Our Modified Education Employment Program (MEEP) offers assistance to selected, qualified undergraduate students who are willing to commit to becoming a Mission Partner (employee) at OSF Saint Francis Medical Center after graduation.

 We are deeply committed to helping you get into school, stay in school and achieve your dreams.
 Contact us!
-We are here to help you with the process of financing your nursing education.

 COVID-19 Financial Aid Appeal